emranxec/KeepLearning/README.md

 - Embedded Servlet Container - Tomcat
 - Logging - logback, slf4j
 ----
-30. What inbuilt server spring uses?
+## Q. What inbuilt server spring uses?
 > With SpringBoot, the default embedded server is Tomcat.
 Other options available are Jetty and UnderTow.
 ----
 ## Q. explain Spring security?